-Ginger is a root vegetable that produces a fragrant smell.
-It is commonly used to season Indian and Asian cuisine.
-Ginger can be used in tea and in making candy.
-Pickled ginger is often served alongside sushi.
-It smells and tastes amazing in stir fry sauces, and there are many more ways to use it.
+Ginger is a root vegetable that produces a fragrant smell and is commonly used to season Indian and Asian cuisine.
+Ginger can be used in tea, gingerbread coffee syrup and candy making.
+It smells and tastes amazing in stir fry sauces and tofu marinades, and there are many more ways to use it.

 Sweet & sour marinade.

-- You can also add the chopped ginger directly to stir fries, rice and soups.
+- Directly into Cooking.
+You can also add the chopped ginger (fresh or frozen) directly to stir fries, rice and soups.

-- Steep it in hot water for a ginger tea.
+- Steep.
+Steep it in hot water for a ginger tea.

-- Use it to infuse a simple syrup.
+- Infuse.
+Use it to infuse water or a simple syrup.
+Learn how to make a simple syrup here.

 - Fridge Storage: If you don’t plan on using your ginger immediately after cutting it, you can blot it with paper towels and then place in a sealed plastic bag.
 It is important to push the air out.
 You can store your sealed ginger for up to 1 to 2 weeks in your refrigerator.
 To extend that time up to a few months, you can preserve it in dry sherry or wine.